-Submission: Your submission for this assignment (besides creating the website above) is done via the submit program as documented in http://inst.eecs.berkeley.edu/cgi-bin/pub.cgi?file=submit.help. (ask the GSIs or post on the newsgroup if you need help on this).
-This first part of the assignment is called $hw\theta a$, so run $submit\ hw\theta a$.
-Please submit a directory containing the following elements.
+Submission: Your submission for this assignment (besides creating the website above) is done via the submit program as documented in http://inst.eecs.berkeley.edu/cgi-bin/pub.cgi?file=submit.help. (ask the TA or post on the newsgroup if you need help on this).
+This first part of the assignment is called hw0a, so run submit hw0a.
+Please submit a directory containing the following elements (please follow the instructions exactly).